 Glenn Springs Presbyterian Church – Glenn Springs, South Carolina

 South Carolina | SC Picture Project | Spartanburg County Photos | Glenn Springs Presbyterian Church

 Glenn Springs Presbyterian Church – also called the Old Stone Church – is part of the former resort village of Glenn Springs in Spartanburg County, once known for its healing waters and famous hotel.
 In 1877 three Presbyterian elders and their families met in the lobby of the Glenn Springs Hotel once a month to conduct a Presbyterian service.
 By 1879 the Reverend A.A.
-James from neighboring Fairforest Presbyterian Church (in what is now Union County) began to lead the services in Glenn Springs.
+James from neighboring Fairforest Presbyterian Church (in what is now Union County) was leading services in Glenn Springs.
 In 1881 James led the effort to build a church for the local Presbyterians, which was completed in the summer of that year.
 Glenn Springs Presbyterian received its formal charter from the state in 1883.

-By 1905 the church had grown, and a fundraising effort was underway to build a new church.
+By 1905 the congregation had grown, and a fundraising effort was underway to build a new church.
 In 1908 the new church was complete and services were held in this stone edifice.
 As the decades went by, it was determined that a more modern church was necessary.
 In 1961 a new brick church was built, where the congregation currently worships.
 The bell that once sounded in the stone bell tower of the old church now hangs in the new church.
+Restoration of the church began in 2007, and in May of 2016 the church held its first wedding in 60 years.